River Chew • Five Stretches Of Prime River Fishing

 Brookmead is the left bank field directly downstream of Compton Dando Bridge - the field with the Environment Agency flow-measuring flume.

 This is a peaceful roving water with good rewards on offer for determined anglers.
-Brookmead is home to a large variation of fish species including Chub, Roach, Dace, Perch, Gudgeon, Trout and Grayling.
-Members fishing at Brookmead often catch in excess of eight different species in a single session.
+Brookmead is home to a large variation of fish species including Chub, Roach, Dace, Barbel, Perch, Gudgeon, Rudd, Carp, Trout and Grayling.
+Members fishing at Brookmead have been known to catch in excess of eight different species in a single session.

 Depths alternate between deep holes up to 8ft and shallow, gravel-bed glides, providing good sport for both Game and Coarse anglers.
 Limited car parking and main access can be found at Compton Dando Bridge.